ufal/UMR/doc/relations-attributes.md

 `:condition` – Briefly mentioned at the end of 3-2.

+`:consist-of` - examples from AMR guidelines: *a ring **of gold***, *a team **of monkeys*** (ML)

-`:day` – Looks like attribute, introduced among relations in 3-2-2-1.
-The value is the day-of-month number.
-See also `:weekday`.
+`:day` – Looks like attribute, mentioned among relations in 3-2-2-1.
+The value is the day-of-month number; see also `:weekday`.
+It is used within `date-entity`concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

-`:dayperiod` – This relation is mentioned in 3-2-2-1 but there are no examples how it is used.
+`:dayperiod` – This relation is mentioned in 3-2-2-1, it is used within `date-entity`concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

-`:decade` – This relation is mentioned in 3-2-2-1 but there are no examples how it is used.
+`:decade` – This relation is mentioned in 3-2-2-1, it is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:degree` – Attribute with values `Intensifier`, `Downtoner` or `Equal`, if expressed morphologically.
 Otherwise, it is a relation with the child node holding the lexical degree concept, e.g. the English word _very_.
 Defined in [3-3-6](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-3-6-degree).

+`:destination` (ML)

 `:direction` – _He drove **west**._ (1a) in 3-2-2-3.

+`:domain` (ML)

 `:duration` – _The soup cooled **for an hour**._ (2b) in 3-3-1-5.

-`:era` – This relation is mentioned in 3-2-2-1 but there are no examples how it is used.
+`:era` – This relation is mentioned in 3-2-2-1, it is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:example` – _countries **like Germany and France**._ (1a) in 3-2-2-6.